 Equipment and resourcesFacilities: an anechoic chamber; a professional studio for sound and film production, experimental rooms at the Centre for Languages & Literature and at LUX.

-Equipment: audio- and video recording equipment (incl. microphones, mixer and editing machinery); electromagnetic articulography (2); a BioPac system; a corpus server for language data; EEG (x2, EGI and Neuroscan); eye-trackers (ca 35 of different kinds; SMI, Tobii, EyeLink); motion capture (Qualisys optical motion capture system); 3D laser scanners (1 Faro Focus phaseshift laserscanner; 2 NextEngine triangulation 3D-scanners); virtual reality facilities including a cube (located at IKDC); differential GPS-systems.
+Equipment: audio- and video recording equipment (incl. microphones, mixer and editing machinery); electromagnetic articulography (2); a BioPac system; a corpus server for language data; EEG (x2, EGI and Neuroscan); eye-tracking (ca 35 of different kinds; SMI, Tobii, EyeLink); motion capture (Qualisys optical motion capture system); 3D laser scanners (1 Faro Focus phaseshift laserscanner; 2 NextEngine triangulation 3D-scanners, an Artec Eva structured light scanner); virtual reality (VR) facilities including a cube (located at IKDC); differential GPS-systems.

 Expertise: a methodologist/statistician; 2 research engineers; a programmer; a corpus manager; a systems manager, plus specific expertise on technologies including text, language, and data management related technology.